beastly-eve/zorkish-sugarcube/README.md

 ![screen-grab](screen-grab.gif)

-This is a **work in progress** macro/system to use Twine 2 and SugarCube2 to make text adventure-style games (Zork etc) where the player types in the action they want to perform.
+This is a functional **work in progress** macro/system to use Twine 2 and SugarCube2 to make text adventure-style games (Zork etc) where the player types in the action they want to perform.

-The macro these built in actions: GO, LOOK, TAKE, REMEMBER, USE, DROP, and FORGET, but you can define custom actions within the passage.
-The TAKE and REMEMBER actions use The Simple Inventory System by ChapelR for their functionality, so if you want to use them, you should have this macro enabled as well: https://github.com/ChapelR/custom-macros-for-sugarcube-2/blob/master/docs/simple-inventory.md
+The macro has these built in actions: GO, LOOK, TAKE, REMEMBER, USE, DROP, and FORGET, but you can define custom actions within the passage.
+The TAKE and REMEMBER actions use The Simple Inventory System by ChapelR for their functionality, so if you want to use them, you should have this macro enabled as well: https://github.com/ChapelR/custom-macros-for-sugarcube-2/blob/master/docs/simple-inventory.md .
+You can paste the code from it after the Zorkish Sugarcube code in your story JS.

 The code for the command input box itself is adapted from the SugarCube textbox macro.